 The University of Oregon is partnering with the Oregon Health Authority (OHA) to provide COVID-19 testing for public and private K-12 schools throughout Oregon during the 2022-2023 school year.
 This program offers voluntary weekly screening testing for K-12 students in Coos, Crook, Curry, Deschutes, Douglas, Grant, Harney, Lake, Lane, Jackson, Jefferson, Josephine, Klamath and Wheeler counties.
 The program is funded through a grant to OHA from the U.S. Department of Health and Human Services and is free to participating schools and students.

 - Individual schools must register to participate in the program.

-- The University of Oregon will send collection kits to participating schools on a weekly basis.
+- The University of Oregon sends collection kits to participating schools on a weekly basis.

-- Test results will be sent directly to the students or their guardians and to the Oregon Health Authority on a weekly basis, using the SalivaDirect test protocol.
+- Test results are sent directly to the students or their guardians and to the Oregon Health Authority on a weekly basis, using the SalivaDirect test protocol.

 School administrators and students or guardians can find more information on how to register at the links below.

 More information on testing options for Oregon’s K-12 schools, including the screening testing provided by the University of Oregon, is available on OHA’s website.

 - It’s free.
 This program is free for schools and students.